Adventure-Together/TavernUpdates/updates.md

 #### Role Request
 - We have added the ability to request roles on the "My Account" UI in the "Role Access" tab.
 This will be used for new users who sign-up for the system and want the "Creator" or "Vendor" roles.
 (Creator role is used for Independent Developers & Vendor role is used for Artists, Manufacturers, Writers etc...)
 When you request a role, the Adventure Together team will receive a notification and approve the request to grant the role.

+#### Bug Fixes
+- Limited draft creation to one per project
+- Improved overall performance
+- New versions now default to the latest draft version upon creation

 ### Links

 - [Tavern](https://sourcetavern.com)